Mistaken Identities

 1965 Topps Art Powell

 Todd Tobias also pointed out to me that the player on Art Powell's 1965 Topps card isn't Art Powell.
-The card on the right shows Powell on his 1963 Fleer card.
+The card on the right shows the real Powell on his 1963 Fleer card.

 Here's the impostor, Clem Daniels, on his 1967 Topps card.
-It looks to me as if Daniels's image came from the same photo session as the one on Powell's 1965 Topps card.
+It looks to me like his picture came from the same photo session as the one on Powell's 1965 Topps card.

 1961 Kahn's Larry Krutko and Tom Tracy